comdex-official/networks/mainnet/comdex-1/README.md

-# comdex-1
+# comdex-1 :: First main net.

-> This is comdex Main net chain

-1st main net for comdex-official/comdex application.
+Thank you all for submiting the gentxs.
+We have received more than 75 gentxs, reviewed and accepted the gentxs of the validators as per the discussion our team had with validators.

 > PRE-GENESIS PUBLISHED :: Make sure to replace this genesis with the final genesis, after following the instructions on [Part-2](#launch-instructions).